-Electric logs are one of the most important data sources for the petroleum geologist.
+Electric logs are one of the most important data sources available to the petroleum geologist.

 After a hole is drilled, the geologist needs electric logs.
 The logging company will be called.
 Soon, they will show up with the logging truck.
 An electric-logging truck is a very advanced scientific laboratory on wheels.
 Using the truck, the logging company will lower logging tools into the hole on a wireline.
 The wireline is spooled out the back of the truck, over a pulley which is temporarily attached to the drilling derrick, and down into the hole.

 Electric logging tools have several things in common, no matter the type.
 The tools are assembled on the location into a long, heavy pipe-like structure, 20 to 90 feet long.
 It is narrow enough to go into the hole, which is usually about 8-10 inches in diameter.
 The tools are lowered into the hole on a “wireline,” a thick, flexible sheathed cable that supports the log string and conducts electricity down to the “tools.”
 The wireline transmits the tool readings back up to the truck.